This vegan carrot cake recipe has a moist crumb, with flavorsome pieces of carrots, nuts, and melt-in-your-mouth vegan vanilla frosting.

 In this case, keep the second cake layer at room temperature on the kitchen counter while the first is in the oven.

 Cool the cakes completely on a cooling rack before frosting.
 This can take up to 2 hours.

-Place the first cake layer on a plate or cake turning table.
+Place the first cake layer on a plate or cake-turning table.

-Then, add half the frosting in the Centre of the cake layer and, using a flat tool like a metal spatula, spread the frosting, turning the table at the same time to evenly spread the frosting all around the cake layer.
+Then, add half the frosting to the Centre of the cake layer and, using a flat tool like a metal spatula, spread the frosting, turning the table at the same time to evenly spread the frosting all around the cake layer.